 The lack of substance for its cast stems from this being merely a bite-sized appetizer for a much larger narrative.
 Don’t get me wrong, this first season of HeroAca is good, even great at times, but it’s clearly just a 13-episode trailer that serves more as an introduction to the anime’s world, and as such, the pace can be noticeably slow until the final third of the show where we finally witness the stakes involved, which is a brief - if brilliant and intense - showcase of HeroAca’s gems.
 The early episodes are key in fleshing our principal characters out, but the story takes a while until it takes off, and when it does, the party is almost over.

-Joining it is the lack in clear motives for the villains, and their portrayal as overall flat antagonists.
-For at least this season, the conflict is HeroAca is rather black and white with very little to no information given about the villains’ goals and motives, which does leave a sense of dissatisfaction in the end.
+Another problem is the lack in clear motives for the villains, and their lackluster portrayal as overall flat antagonists.
+For at least this season, the conflict is HeroAca is distinctively black and white with very little to no information given about the villains’ goals and motives, which does leave a sense of dissatisfaction in the end.

 Animation & Art